 The Truth Chain for any news story has a beginning and an end.
-Unless you have witnessed the start yourself, as a journalist you will usually become part of that process part-way along the chain.
-If so, you must always think about where the story started.
+Unless the journalist witnessed the start themselves, they will usually become part of that process part-way along the chain.
+If so, they must always think about where the story started.
 Who first discovered the information?
 Who first passed it on?
-Who else has played a role in transmitting it to you?
+Who else has played a role in transmitting?

 There is a children’s game in most cultures that relies on people in a line passing on a simple message to the next person until it gets to the last person in the line.

 The fun in the game is to see how very different even a simple message becomes by being repeated before it reaches the last person.

 Journalists cannot afford to play such games.
 We must try to ensure that the message at the end is the same as it was at the beginning.
 That will often mean going back and asking people before you in the chain to check the accuracy and truth of it, before you yourself pass it on.
 As you can see, this is not done for laughs; for journalists, getting the truth right is a serious business.

 Suffice it to say here that the strength of the Trust Chain relies on both (a) knowing the difference and (b) telling your readers, listeners or viewers what each element of your news story is – fact or opinion?

 Some facts are so clear or so well-documented they can be relayed without attributing them to a source.
 But any facts that are controversial, contested or less-known and ALL opinions must be attributed.